VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Diamond Springs, CA

-The above close-in picture shows Ken's C14 visual back, Slider 2, SBIG 10XE main imaging camera, and his 237a guiding camera at the pick-off mirror.
+The above close-in picture shows Ken's C14 visual back, Slider 2 optical manifold, SBIG 10XE main imaging camera, and his 237a guiding camera at the pick-off mirror.
 If you want to find out more about his unique, multi-scope observatory, visit his web site.

 The Leeward Community College Observatory